-This page of pit smoker fire tips is the result of a question I received through my contact form recently.
-The question Tim asked brought up an important aspect of wood-fired smoking.
+This page of pit smoker fire tips was created from a question I received through my contact form.
+The question Tim asked brought up an important aspect of wood-fired pit smoking.

 Having tried several different methods of smoking ribs/meat, I still have a problem of the meat getting TOO black on the outside.
 I'm currently using an offset smoker and maintain a temperature of 225 degrees when smoking ribs and shoulder.
 The meat ends up black.
 Whats up?